Work with Lights#

 You now have a lot of light on the situation!
 This is the easiest method and the fastest (both from rendering perspective and your time), but may not be ideal for your situation.
 So let’s look at strategy 2.

-Placed Lights Strategy
+Placed Lights Strategy#

 Now let’s look at an example purely using lights.
 Again, we’ll go to the starting point with an enclosed area.

 Here, we have the option to create lights to mimic the real world.
 You can either create individual lights to match directly the lights in your stage or create a more generic and even lighting.
-USD Explorer can handle hundreds to thousands of lights, but it’s recommended to keep your lighting as simple as possible to reduce total prim count (save those for your complex factory!) and to make it easier to adjust if you want to tweak.
+The USD Explorer template can handle hundreds to thousands of lights, but it’s recommended to keep your lighting as simple as possible to reduce total prim count (save those for your complex factory!) and to make it easier to adjust if you want to tweak.
 As always, pay attention to grouping and naming of lighting groups to make it easier for organization in the future.

 To Create a light:

-1. Right-click the Stage or the Viewport window
+Right-click the Stage or the Viewport window

-2. Select Create and select a light, in this sample, we’ll use Rect Lights.
+Select Create and select a light, in this sample, we’ll use Rect Lights.

 Rect lights (Rectangular lights) are an area light that can be easily scaled to cover more area quickly.
 They’re our favorite to simulate a long run of ceiling lights quickly and easily.